huyphung1602/presentations/d3_data_viz/slides.md

 transition: slide-up
 level: 2
 ---

 # Selections
 Selections are the basic unit of interaction in D3.js.
 They allow you to query and traverse the DOM.

+D3 selections let you choose some HTML or SVG elements and change their style and/or attributes.

 **Making a selection**:
 - Use d3.select() to select one element: